-CN will enter into an agreement (Agreement) with a third party to repurchase common shares through daily purchases that will take place from March 1, 2016, or upon the completion of the previous agreement to March 11, 2016, subject to a maximum of 1,500,000 common shares.
-Pursuant to the terms of the Agreement, and subject to the terms of an issuer bid exemption order issued by the Autorité des marchés financiers (Order), the third party will purchase CN's common shares on the open market for its own account in accordance with the rules applicable to the Bid, for the purpose of ultimately fulfilling its delivery obligations to CN under the Agreement.
+CN will enter into an agreement (Agreement) with a third party to repurchase common shares through daily purchases that will take place upon the completion of the previous agreement to May 5, 2017, subject to a maximum of 1,800,000 common shares.
+Pursuant to the terms of the Agreement, and subject to the terms of an issuer bid exemption order issued by the Ontario Securities Commission (Order), the third party will purchase CN's common shares on the open market in accordance with the rules applicable to the Bid, for the purpose of ultimately fulfilling its delivery obligations to CN under the Agreement.
 The price that CN will pay for any common shares purchased by it from the third party under the Agreement will be negotiated by CN and the third party and will be at a discount to the prevailing market price of CN's common shares on the TSX at the time of the purchase.
 Information regarding the number of common shares purchased and aggregate purchase price will be available on the System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com following completion of the Program.

-Pursuant to the terms of the Agreement and the Order, all purchases made by the third party or its agents on the TSX or any alternative trading markets pursuant to the Program will be made independently of CN and will be made in accordance with the TSX rules applicable to the Bid, subject to limited exceptions as provided in the Order.
-In addition, CN and any non-independent purchasing agent acting on behalf of CN are prohibited from purchasing any common shares during the term of the Program.
+Pursuant to the terms of the Agreement and the Order, all purchases made by the third party or its agents on the TSX or any alternative trading markets pursuant to the Program will be made in accordance with the TSX rules applicable to the Bid, subject to limited exceptions as provided in the Order.
+In addition, CN and any non-independent purchasing agent acting on behalf of CN are prohibited from purchasing any other common shares during the term of the Program.
 CN will acquire common shares from the third party pursuant to the Agreement as part of the Bid and such common shares will be cancelled upon purchase by CN.

-CN is a true backbone of the economy whose team of approximately 23,000 railroaders transports more than C$250 billion worth of goods annually for a wide range of business sectors, ranging from resource products to manufactured products to consumer goods, across a rail network of approximately 20,000 route-miles spanning Canada and mid-America.
+CN is a true backbone of the economy, transporting more than C$250 billion worth of goods annually for a wide range of business sectors, ranging from resource products to manufactured products to consumer goods, across a rail network of approximately 20,000 route-miles spanning Canada and mid-America.
 CN – Canadian National Railway Company, along with its operating railway subsidiaries – serves the cities and ports of Vancouver, Prince Rupert, B.C., Montreal, Halifax, New Orleans, and Mobile, Ala., and the metropolitan areas of Toronto, Edmonton, Winnipeg, Calgary, Chicago, Memphis, Detroit, Duluth, Minn./Superior, Wis., and Jackson, Miss., with connections to all points in North America.
 For more information about CN, visit the Company's website at www.cn.ca.